cloudcheflabs/chango-private-docs/docs/user-guide/rest-in-spark.md

 # Create Iceberg REST Catalog in Spark

-This shows how to create Iceberg REST catalog in spark applications in Chango Private.
+This shows how to create Iceberg REST catalog in spark applications in Chango.

 If spark applications need to access Iceberg tables using `Chango REST Catalog`, Chango credential and S3 credential are necessary.